MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 ---
 # required metadata

-title: Deploy the Azure Information Protection scanner
+title: Deploy the Azure Information Protection scanner (PREVEW)
-description: Instructions to install, configure, and run the Azure Information Protection scanner to discover, classify, and protect files on data stores.
+description: Instructions to install, configure, and run the current preview version of the Azure Information Protection scanner to discover, classify, and protect files on data stores.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin